The Short Route to London (1889): A North German Lloyd Brochure on Luxury Ocean Travel and Global Routes

 Paper, Envelopes, Stamps, Etc.

-Writing-paper, envelopes, stamps and telegraph forms can be had on application of the saloon steward.
+Writing paper, envelopes, stamps, and telegraph forms can be had on application of the saloon steward.

 Travel In Europe

-The different classes are distinguished by having on the outside of the doors, and occasionally on the inside, the class marked, namely: first, second and third-class; so that travelers can readily recognize where to locate.
+The different classes are distinguished by having the class marked on the outside of the doors and occasionally on the inside, namely first, second, and third class so that travelers can readily recognize where to locate.

 Ladies traveling alone will generally find a compartment specially reserved for them.
 A smoking carriage will be found on almost every train.
 Sleeping cars are to be found in many English and Continental railways.